Fire in the Lake: Critical reception

 The book was highly acclaimed; it was noted by New York Times reviewers as one of the five most important books published in 1972.
 It was on the New York Times bestseller list for 10 weeks by May 1973.
 Due to its popularity and significance, it was published in paperback in 1973 by Vintage and is available online at the Internet Archive.

-It won several literary awards, including the Pulitzer Prize for General Non-Fiction, the National Book Award in Contemporary Affairs, and the Bancroft Prize for history.
+It won several literary awards, including the Pulitzer Prize for General Nonfiction, the National Book Award in Contemporary Affairs, and the Bancroft Prize for history.

 Scholar David G. Marr in The Journal of Asian Studies criticized FitzGerald's discussion of Vietnamese history and national character, given that she lacked the language and could not read its literature.
 He said that she tried to explain a "grand Vietnamese Gestalt" that was in opposition to Western values, but relied on Western thinkers to form her conclusions.
 But he said she was much more successful in her sections on US involvement, superior to other journalists in analyzing the "Diem regime's fundamental social and political weaknesses" and assessing the National Liberation Front.